geojeff/busser/README.md

 Prominent Note at the Top
 =========================

-This program does not well work yet...
+**_This program does not well work yet..._**

+UPDATE 2012-01-29: Documentation and comments improvements.

 UPDATE 2012-01-28: Addition of src/CoffeeScriptHelp.md, along with many improvements of formatting and use of idiomatic CoffeeScript in the code.